INGEOTEC/NLP-Course/topics/02TextProcessing.md

 ![Zipf's Law](/NLP-Course/assets/images/zipf_law.png)

-The frequency and the rank can be computed using the following two lines using the dataset of the previous example.
+The frequency and the rank can be computed with the following two lines using the dataset of the previous example.

 ```python
 freq = [f for _, f  in words.most_common()]